kerspoon/MulCal/README.txt

 ---- Current Progress ----

 The text based version is almost complete for many things it works.
-It needs further testing and packaging for distribution as well as some known bugs that need fixing.
-There maybe be more bugs found but currently they are:
+It needs further testing and packaging for distribution.

-1. cannot divide 11/12 as it is irrational.
-2. the id of history items can conflict with the constants.

 ---- Requirements ----